V-Roman-V/PSS_HomeWork1/README.md

  Qt Creator was used as the IDE for this project.
 If you have it, you will be able to open this project through it.

 ### Where the source code is located
-  main.cpp is located in the directory:
+  main.cpp and other classes are located in the directory:
  > PSS_HomeWork1

 ### How to execute the code